IRTF-HRPC/draft-guidelines/draft-guidelines.md

 ## Authenticity

 Question(s):
 Do you have sufficient measures to confirm the truth of an attribute of a single piece of data or entity?
 Can the attributes get garbled along the way (see security)?
-If relevant, have you implemented IPsec, DNSsec, HTTPS and other Standard Security Best Practices?
+If relevant, have you implemented IPsec, DNS Security (DNSSEC), HTTPS and other Standard Security Best Practices?

 Explanation:
 Authenticity ensures that data does indeed come from the source it claims to come from.
 This is important to prevent certain attacks or unauthorized access and use of data.